Lévi-Strauss on Wagner's Parsifal

 of these texts to be necessary because of a break in communication between two worlds: respectively, the supernatural, represented by the Grail castle and the terrestrial, represented by King Arthur's court.

 A spell has disrupted communication between these two worlds, which are distinct - although for the

-the move constantly, waiting for news.
+on the move constantly, waiting for news.
 In fact, King Arthur never holds court until someone has announced an event to him.
-Thus, this terrestrial court is in quest
+Thus, this terrestrial court is in

 immobility is symbolized by the paralysis of the king's lower limbs, offers, likewise perpetually, an answer to questions that no one asks it.

 In this sense, we can say that there exists a model, which may be universal, of

 Percevalian myths.
 It is the reverse of another, equally universal model - that of the Oedipal myths¹, whose problematical structure is symmetrical though inverted.
 For the Oedipal myths pose the problem of a communication that is at first